New Research · Farah et al., JACC 2026

 In a hypothetical cohort of 100,000 borderline-risk adults, adding the 4-biomarker genomic model to standard care (PCE) increased targeted statin eligibility by 32.3% (Net Reclassification Index).
 Translating that into events: standard care prevented 1,445 CAD events; the biological model prevented 2,339 — a 61% improvement.
 This is from Farah et al., JACC 2026, based on real outcomes across 215,695 UK Biobank participants followed for 12 years.

 Human Longevity was founded in 2013 by Dr. J. Craig Venter — the scientist who led the first sequencing of the human genome.
 The company has invested over $600 million building genomic databases and algorithms over a decade.
 Our scientific advisory board includes Nobel Laureates Geoffrey Hinton (AI) and Michael Levitt (computational biology).
-The algorithms underlying this report are built on and validated against the same body of research as the JACC 2026 paper.

 One Test.
 A Lifetime of Knowing.